CarInsurance.com Insights

-The average cost of car insurance varies wildly depending on your home state.
-Drivers in Louisiana, Florida and Washington, D.C. pay the most for car insurance nationwide, while drivers in Vermont, New Hampshire and Maine have the cheapest car insurance.
+The average cost of car insurance varies widely by state.
+Drivers in Louisiana, Michigan and Nevada pay the most for car insurance nationwide, while drivers in Vermont, New Hampshire and Hawaii have the cheapest car insurance.

 Every state has its own car insurance laws and requirements, and that’s one reason why car insurance rates by state vary dramatically.